youngzu1221/youngzu1221/README.md

 - 👋 Hi, I’m @youngzu1221
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Electrical and Computer Engineering
-- 💞️ I’m looking to collaborate on Digital signal Processing
 - 📫 How to reach me Zolazola1221@gmail.com

 <!---